 “However bad it got, however strange it got, I did really believe there was a God who cared about me, who knew me, and one day it would all be okay.
 That gave me the context I needed for my life.”

-"I hope that we can make a powerful statement that we believe trans people are cherished and loved by God, who created them ...
-As the world listens to us today, the world needs to hear us say that LGBTI orientation and identity is not a crime, not a sickness and not a sin."
+"I hope that we can make a powerful statement that we believe trans people are cherished and loved by God, who created them."

 "The Rev Chris Newlands held an affirmation of baptismal vows for a transgender parishioner to introduce him to God with his new name and identity."